OVHcloud

-OVH, legally OVH Groupe SAS, is a French cloud computing company which offers VPS, dedicated servers and other web services.
-As of 2016 OVH owned the world's largest data center in surface area.
-As of 2019, it was the largest hosting provider in Europe, and the third largest in the world based on physical servers.
+OVHcloud, legally OVH Groupe SA, is a French cloud computing company which offers VPS, dedicated servers, and other web services.
 The company was founded in 1999 by the Klaba family and is headquartered in Roubaix, France.
-OVH is incorporated as a simplified joint-stock company under French law.
 In 2019 OVH adopted OVHcloud as its public brand name.

 History and growth

 OVH was founded in November 1999 by Octave Klaba, with the help of three family members (Henry, Haline, and Miroslaw).

+In August 2023, it was announced OVHcloud was in exclusive negotiations for the acquisition of the Cologne-headquartered edge computing software company, gridscale GmbH.

+According to W3Techs, OVH is used by 3.1% of all websites.

 Funding

 In October 2016, OVH raised $250 million in order to raise further international expansion.
 This funding round valued OVH at over US$1 billion.
 In the fiscal year of 2016, OVH reportedly had around $343 million in revenue.
 In 2018 OVH announced its five-year plans to triple investment starting in 2021.
 Which represent between 4.6 and $8.1 billion U.S. dollars (4 to 7 billion euros).

 In October 2021, OVHcloud filed its IPO and is listed on the Euronext Paris, the Paris Stock Exchange as OVH.
 In December 2021, OVHcloud became part of the Paris SBF120 index.